 1. CARE OF THE PUPPIES

-I believe in keeping the dewclaws because videos I have viewed show that dogs use them for getting out of lakes with ice and for agility balance.
-If you want your puppies dewclaws removed, you will need to give me a 25% non-refundable deposit before the puppies are 5 days old.
+I believe in keeping the dewclaws because videos I have viewed show that dogs use them for getting out of ice laden lakes and for agility balance.

 2. PLACEMENT OF PUPPIES

 I require any potential puppy buyers to complete an application and return to me before they are allowed to visit.
 I place all puppies in loving pet homes where they will not be used for "backyard breeding" (pups get Limited AKC Registration).
 I generally do not sell puppies for showing.
 The new owner has one week to take the puppy for an examination with their vet to determine that their puppy is healthy.
 I it has a minor health problem, I will reimburse the treatment and visit, unless the problem arose due to the care of the puppy by the new owner.
 For example, puppies are not fully innoculated until they get their 4 month vaccination, so taking the puppy outside ANYWHERE exposes the puppy to Parvo virus that is often deposited on the sidewalks and yards of other people.
 So don't walk your puppy anywhere except your backyard.